BelaPlatform/bela_newBlog/docs/_posts/2018-03-20-opal-rhythm-computer-dmx-krew.markdown

 with a centre punch and some good drill bits, and found that it's pretty easy to work on.

-{% include single-image.html fileName="opal-rhythm/missing.jpg" caption="Missing Image: panel pic." %}
+{% include single-image.html fileName="opal-rhythm/combined-shots.jpg" %}

 Due to the cables and the need to make it possible to get fingers inside to assemble the whole thing, I had to make the case a bit